 If you’ve been convicted of a crime in Tampa, Florida, you know how a criminal record can impact your life.
 From job prospects that require a background check to housing and loan applications, your past mistakes can continue affecting your future for the rest of your life.

-Record expungement or sealing is a great choice for people with qualifying records to clear their permanent record.
-Contact the experienced expungement lawyers at Smith & Eulo to discuss your options for getting your life back on track.
+Record expungement or sealing is a great choice for people with qualifying records to clear their permanent records.
+Contact us today, our experienced expungement lawyers here at Smith & Eulo are ready to discuss your options for getting your life back on track.

 What is the process of expungement?

 The process of record expungement or sealing involves completing a slew of paperwork and filing it with your arresting county court.
 If your application for expungement is approved, the judge presiding over your case will issue an expungement order to all government agencies with your records, asking them to remove your records from the public.
 You’ll also be legally allowed to deny that you were ever convicted of a crime to landlords and certain employers.